logto-io/docs/docs/docs/recipes/configure-connectors/configure-social-connector.md

 - **Naver** [Universal connector](https://github.com/logto-io/connectors/tree/master/packages/connector-naver)
 - **Microsoft Azure AD** [Universal connector](https://github.com/logto-io/connectors/tree/master/packages/connector-azuread)

-:::About the platform of Social connector
+:::info About the platform of Social connector
 You may find that some connectors do not have a secondary choice of platform, such as Google, Facebook, and GitHub.
 These connectors' _platform_ are _Universal_.
 Explore _[platform_ description](https://docs.logto.io/docs/references/connectors/#platform) to know more.

 Choose a proper _platform_ from either _Web_ or _Native_ for connectors to fit your use case.
 You can set up a single _Native_ connector w/o adding a _Web_ connector if you only provide native mobile apps and vice versa.